Features from the Archives

 Also on display: an original lane section from the beloved Yankee hang-out, Rizzuto-Berra Lanes.
 When Phil Rizzuto and Yogi opened their bowling alley in 1958, it immediately became a popular destination for their fellow players and local fans alike.

 In-Person and Virtual School Trips

 At-Home Learning Through Baseball

 Free, multimedia lesson plans explore important topics of Race, Immigration, Gender & Financial Literacy through the lens of baseball.
 Virtual learning has never been more accessible or fun.

 Exciting readings, off-screen activities, thought-provoking questions and multimedia tools create an engaging, accessible learning experience for middle and high school students.
 And our plans meet NJ State and Common Core National Standards, so they're the perfect supplement to classroom curriculum.

-2020 marks the 100th anniversary of the Negro Leagues.
-In honor of this milestone, DISCOVER GREATNESS showcases 90 framed photographs and other artifacts illustrating the history of African American baseball from the late 1800s–1960s.
+2020 marked the 100th anniversary of the Negro Leagues.
+In honor of this milestone, DISCOVER GREATNESS showcases 90 photographs and Negro Leagues artifacts illustrating the rich history of Black baseball from the late 1800s–1960s.

 Check out this rotating exhibit on display now!